-Supervises student staff; is responsible for the residence community’s education, facilities, and behaviour; is involved in developing Restorative Agreements and Community Resolutions; Facilitates Restorative Meetings; and follows up on Restorative Agreements.
+Supervises student staff (e.g. Resident Assistants); is responsible for the residence community’s education, facilities, and behaviour; is involved in developing Restorative Agreements and Community

 Senior Resident Assistant (SRA)

-Senior student staff that leads the RA Team; the SRA will investigate incidents and assist the Residence Coordinator in addressing behaviour concerns through restorative practices; the SRA will liaise with the HUB Community Association; the SRA also performs community building and on-call.
+Senior student staff that leads the RA Team; the SRA will investigate incidents and assist the Residence Coordinator in addressing behaviour concerns through restorative practices; the SRA liaises with the applicable Residence Association; the SRA also performs community building and works on-shift.